ietsism/ietsism.github.io/privacy-policy.md

 layout: page
 ---

 <i>Find the privacy policy below.
-It is based on [here](https://gdpr.eu/privacy-notice/).
+It is based on [this](https://gdpr.eu/privacy-notice/).
 It basically states that I use Google Analytics to collect information about visits to this blog.
 (I let Google Analytics anonymize IP addresses).
-I do not incorporate ads or share your data with anyone else besides Google Analytics and disqus.</i>
+I do not incorporate ads or share your data with anyone else besides Amazon, Google Analytics, and disqus.</i>
 <hr>

 # Privacy policy